 Cast: Tom Hanks.
 Helen Hunt.
 Lari White.
 Nick Searcy.
 Jenifer Lewis.
 Nan Martin.
 Vince Martin.
 Geoffrey Blake.
 Chris Noth.
 David Allen Brooks.

 Cinematography: Don Burgess.
 Film Editing: Arthur Schmidt.
 Music: Alan Silvestri.
 Production Design: Rick Carter.
-Producer: Robert Zemeckis, Jack Rapke, Tom Hanks, and Steve Starkey.
+Producers: Robert Zemeckis, Jack Rapke, Tom Hanks, and Steve Starkey.

 - “‘Sleepless in Seattle’ Review: Tom Hanks + Meg Ryan Ineffectual Romantic Yearning.”

-- “‘Road to Perdition’ Movie: Tom Hanks + Paul Newman Acting Showcase.”
+- “‘Road to Perdition’ Movie: Implausible Narrative Mars Tom Hanks + Paul Newman Showcase.”

 - “‘Captain Phillips’ Movie: Tom Hanks Thriller Misses Forest for the Trees.”